kwt3/HLS-Models/Simple-Designs/Combinational/Arithmetic/ALU/alu_half_adder/README.md

 ## All other test cases

-All other test cases are work in progress due to failing the cosimulation.
+All other test cases are work in progress due to failing the cosimulation as ostream needs to be implemented.